-Citigroup Inc. (C), the third-biggest U.S. bank, plans to increase the headcount for its European credit sales and trading team by as much as 5 percent to seize market share from rivals cutting back in the region.
+Citigroup Inc. (C:US), the third-biggest U.S. bank, plans to increase the headcount for its European credit sales and trading team by as much as 5 percent to seize market share from rivals cutting back in the region.

 The bank is looking to hire more staff for the business in the next six to 12 months, according to Conor Davis, head of credit sales for Europe.
-Citigroup, which has about 100 people in the team, is growing while European firms including Royal Bank of Scotland Group Plc and Deutsche Bank AG (DB) shed thousands of workers.
+Citigroup, which has about 100 people in the team, is growing while European firms including Royal Bank of Scotland Group Plc and Deutsche Bank AG (DB:US) shed thousands of workers.

 Citigroup is expanding in European debt sales and trading as lenders across the continent sell assets to meet tougher capital requirements and weather the region’s debt crisis.
 The growth comes as the New York-based firm, led by 55-year old Chief Executive Officer Vikram Pandit, cuts jobs elsewhere to pare costs.